Sheepodeepo/Sheepodeepo/README.md

 ## 👋 About Me
-I'm a recent college graduate looking for Software Engineering roles but also open to other Electrical Engineering roles!
+I'm a recent college graduate looking for Software Engineering roles but also open to Electrical Engineering roles!
 I'm a developer focused on Backend development especially Springboot.
 However, I'm open to trying other fields such as Mobile Development with **Swift** and Systems Programming and Lower Level Languages with **C++/Rust**.

 I'm currently learning on more Cloud tools such as AWS with EC2, S3, etc to incorporate and utilize in production environment.